 Nordplus offers scholarships to students who wish to study at a partner institution or do an internship in a partner country.
 This is meant as additional financial support, on top of the student`s main scholarship.
 To be eligible for support, your study program must be included in one of the Nordplus networks.
 The rates vary in relation to each programme.

 All students travelling abroad must have health insurance.
-Make sure to check what your health insurance cover and do not cover.
-All students are obliged to inform of their insurance in the Declaration of Personal Information form, which has to submitted before departure from Norway.
+Make sure to check what your health insurance do and do not cover.
+All students are obliged to submit the Declaration of Personal Information before departing from Norway, which provides information on insurance during the exchange.

 European Health Insurance Card